UAE’s World-Class Infrastructure: How It Boosts Property Values

 Lifestyle Infrastructure ROI

-- Green Space Value: Homes within Dubai Hills Estate that offer proximity to the golf course trade at a significant 35% premium, showcasing the desirability of recreational amenities.
+• Green Space Value: Homes in Dubai Hills Estate that are close to the golf course trade for a hefty 35% premium, demonstrating the importance of recreational amenities.

 Smart City & Sustainability Premiums